asoet/Blazor-Proxy/README.md

 # Abp-Blazor-Proxy
-With this project you can create a proxy file for your blazor application using the [ABP framework ](https://aspnetboilerplate.com/).
+With this project you can create a proxy file for your blazor application using the ASP.NET with or without the [ABP framework ](https://aspnetboilerplate.com/).
 # Use
 1. Reference your server/web project in the generator project.
 2. Specify the using namespace of the startup.cs file in the program.cs file.